Overreact4670/NextDNS-CLI-HA-Add-on/DOCS.md

 ## Using with the NextDNS Home Assistant Integration

-Install the official **NextDNS** integration (`Settings → Integrations → Add Integration → NextDNS`) alongside this add-on.
+Install the official **NextDNS** integration (`Settings → Integrations → Add Integration → NextDNS`) alongside this App.
 It connects to the NextDNS API using your API key and exposes entities like:

 - Total queries count
 - Blocked queries count